 Other subsectors have shown mixed trends.
 Medium- and heavy-duty trucks experienced a 95 percent increase in VMT between 1990 and 2015, leading to a 78 percent increase in CO2 emissions.
-CO2 emissions from domestic aviation over the same period, while emissions from international flights leaving the U.S. increased by 88.8 percent.
+CO2 emissions from domestic aviation increased by 8 percent over the same period, while emissions from international flights leaving the U.S. increased by 88.8 percent.
 By contrast, CO2 emissions from international shipping from the U.S. have decreased 40.6 percent since 1990.

 The Energy Information Agency’s 2018 Annual Energy Outlook (AEO) projects a 13.6 percent reduction in total transportation sector CO2 emissions, including indirect emissions from electricity used in transportation, between 2015 and 2035.
 Steadily rising usage in all modes is outweighed by the improving efficiency of on-road vehicles, resulting in net emission reductions.
 (EIA’s analysis assumes that current federal and state vehicle emissions standards will remain in place; however, the U.S. Environmental Protection Agency has begun steps to relax these standards.)
 After 2030, the sector’s CO2 emissions are projected to rebound, rising 8.2 percent by 2050, as increasing usage across modes outpaces increasing fuel efficiency of vehicles.
 Sales of electrified vehicles (including all-electric, plug-in hybrid, and hybrid) are projected to increase from 4 percent of market share in 2017 to 19 percent in 2050.